 Multi-Factor Authentication

 Veeam Backup & Replication supports multi-factor authentication (MFA) for additional user verification.
-A one-time password (OTP) generated in the mobile authenticator application is used as a second verification method.
+A one-time password (OTP) generated in a mobile authenticator application is used as a second verification method.
 Combined with login and password credentials, it creates a more secure environment and protects user accounts from being compromised.

 The feature includes: